mxagar/music_genre_classification/README.md

 # Done!
 ```

+It is possible to automate all that with a `conda.yaml`, but I wanted to leave all steps to make clear what's going on, since this is a boilerplate :wink:

 Note that [hydra](https://hydra.cc/docs/intro/) is also employed in the project; the dependency is resolved with the `conda.yaml` environment configuration files.

-## How to Run: Pipeline Creation and Deployment
+## How to Run This: Pipeline Creation and Deployment

 This section deals with the creation and deployment of the inference pipeline; if you are interested in the data analysis that precedes it, please check the dedicated folder [`data_analisis`](data_analisis/README.md).